juliocymartins/10-Fraud-Detection/README.md

 # Repository Files
 - fraud_detection.ipynb: Jupyter notebook containing the project development.
+- Note: Due to its large size, the creditcard.csv file was too heavy to be uploaded directly.
+You may obtain the dataset from the original source [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 # How to Use
 - Clone the repository to your local machine.